 You need basic documents for you to request for loans.
 It is very easy to collect and submit these documents.
 Thus making it is very good for borrowers.
 These include NRIC Card, tax statements, and the CPF statement.

 Tailor-made loan deals

 When you need a business, payday, foreigner and personal loan.
-The legal moneylenders have the suitable package.
+The legal moneylenders have a suitable package.
 It will be tailor-made for your specific financial needs.
 With this, you can then choose the ideal payment plan.
 Therefore, you are let to choose the amount to repay monthly.
 This needs to be an amount that feels comfortable for you to contribute.

 Licensed lenders in Singapore, are more flexible.
 That is when they are compared to banks.
 The moneylender’s loan conditions and terms can be reviewed.

 Legal moneylenders are perceptive of their customers.
-They understand a borrower’s financial commitments.
+They understand borrower’s financial commitments.
 For this reason.
-Most moneylenders have an easy application and approval processes.
+Most moneylenders have easy application and approval processes.
 They even provide you with the option of submitting online applications.
 This means you save time and also get your loan cash fast.

 No security or credit report necessary